pshevade/RestaurantApp/README.md

 10. navbar-restaurant.html - contains the navbar details for restaurants page
 11. navbar-restaurantdetails.html contains the navbar for the restaurant details (edit/add/delete)
 12. navbar-menu.html - contains the navbar for the restaurant menu
 13. login.html - allows you to log in to Google to authenticate the user

-/static
+/static:
 14. restaurant_app.js - javascript file for the AngularJS controllers and services

-15. main.css - custom styling
+15. main.css - custom styling:
 /images folder - to hold uploaded images

+/static/images/uploads:
+all the uploaded image files.

 TODOs:
-1. Add CSRF protection
-2. Add API endpoints for XML
+1. create a user page, where the user can see details of their actions
-3. Add feature to include users by invitation only
+2. Add feature to include users by invitation only
 4. UI enhancement

 BUGS: